MisterStump/TTS-Scripting-Doc/docs/object.md

 ####getObjects()

-Returns a Table of objects in the script zone/bag/deck.
+[<span class="ret tab"></span>](typeandclass)&nbsp; Returns a Table of objects in the script zone/bag/deck.
 What it returns varies depending on the type of Object it is used on.

 If an Object is inside of a container, it does not exist in-game.
 As a result, you only get data on each Object, not an Object reference.